-Daniel Sigman on ocean algae and global cooling of the past
+Daniel Sigman on ocean algae and global cooling

 Ocean plants buried in sediment can help reveal Earth’s temperature thousands of years ago.
 That’s according to Daniel Sigman of Princeton, winner of a 2009 “genius grant” from the MacArthur Foundation.
 Dr. Sigman has been trying to piece together how efficiently tiny ocean plants – algae – were using nitrogen about 20,000 years ago.

 Daniel Sigman: Algae require nitrogen to grow, and their bodies, in turn, fuel the rest of the ocean food web.

 Sigman explained that by measuring algae’s use of nitrogen, he can gauge how much these ancient organisms used another important element – carbon dioxide, or CO2.
 All earthly plants use CO2 for photosynthesis.
 CO2 is also a major greenhouse gas in Earth’s atmosphere.
 Excess CO2 warms the Earth.